 Turning on private browsing mode is very straightforward and can be accomplished in these simple steps:

-Step 2: With all your open tabs in tab view, tap on the “Private” button at the bottom left of the app.
+2) With all your open tabs in tab view, tap on the Private button at the bottom left of the app.

 Configuring your Safari privacy settings